aridoza/foundational-java/functional-programming-lesson/02-stream-processing-and-collectors/README.md

 At the end of this lesson, students will be able to:
 * Define intermediate and terminal stream operations.
-* Leverage different collectors to create the end result.
+* Use different collectors to create the end result.
 * Properly order intermediate stream operations.

 ---